~ Attendance, Coe

-Mr. Brannan has been teaching at Coe Elementary School since 2001.
-Although he currently teaches 5th grade, he has also taught 3rd and 4th grade here at Coe.
-Prior to teaching, Mr. Brannan worked in the technology industry as well as taught English in Hokkaido, Japan.
-In his free time, Mr. Brannan enjoys reading, traveling, skiing, and cooking.
+I have been teaching at Coe Elementary School since 2001.
+Although I currently teach 5th grade, I have also taught 3rd and 4th grade here at Coe.
+Prior to teaching, I worked in the technology industry and taught English in Hokkaido, Japan.
+In my free time, I enjoy reading, traveling, skiing, and cooking.

 Hi!
 I have been working as an occupational therapist since 2010.
 I am excited to be a part of Seattle Public Schools and I enjoy working with various age groups.

 As Coe's Performing Arts specialist, I teach music, dance, and drama.
 It has been my pleasure to work in this capacity since 2008.
-I enjoy working with ALL of the Coe Cougars and watching them grow from wide eyed kindergartners into hard-working, talented students.
-Outside of the regular school day I direct an afterschool program which includes two choirs and a musical theatre club.
+I enjoy working with all Coe Cougars and watching them grow from wide-eyed kindergartners into hard-working, talented students.
 In my spare time I enjoy reading, traveling, gardening, and spending time with my family.